santiyounger/wpm-reading-time/README.md

 ## Settings

-Access settings via **Settings → Community plugins → How Long to Read (Reading Time WPM)**, or click the gear icon in the dropdown menu.
+Access settings via **Settings → Community plugins → How Long to Read (Reading Time WPM)**, or select the gear icon in the dropdown menu.

 ### Default Preset